Rezar/ODBot/RESEARCHQUESTIONS.md

 6- What are potential concerns that might hinder people from using the robot?

 7- How does it compare to using other devices such as wearable and how do users' expectations differ?

+8- Support animal vs. robot

+9- Mediator between human and care giver.
+To collect the data

+10- User controls, what to control, when and how to get the data.